dev-xiligroup/Some-notes-about-Applescript-in-Sequoia/README.md

 See the [folder](https://github.com/dev-xiligroup/Some-notes-about-Applescript-in-Sequoia/tree/main/SavePDFwithSystemEvents)

 ## Reference to file
 Another challenging topic is naming files and folders.
+It is also challenging to define their paths.
 Both Applescript and the Finder use the **colon** (:) as a separator in strings.
-The 'Posix File' object converts references of files using '/'.
+The 'Posix File' object converts references of files using **slash** /‘.
 [this script 1](https://github.com/dev-xiligroup/Some-notes-about-Applescript-in-Sequoia/blob/main/testFolders.applescript)

 This is very useful when AppleScripts are inserted into the flow of Shortcuts actions.